WorldWideTelescope/wwt_api_client/docs/endpoints/constellations/post-handle-_handle-scene.rst

     "place": {
-      "ra_rad": $number, // The RA of the final camera position for this scene, in radians "dec_rad": $number, // The dec. of the final camera position for this scene, in radians "zoom_deg": $number, // The WWT zoom level of the final camera position, in degrees "roll_rad": $number, // The roll of the final camera position, in radians },
+      "ra_rad": $number, // The RA of the final camera position for this scene, in radians "dec_rad": $number, // The dec. of the final camera position for this scene, in radians "roll_rad": $number, // The roll of the final camera position, in radians "roi_height_deg": $number, // The height of the region of interest, in degrees "roi_aspect_ratio": $number, // The aspect ratio (width / height) of the region of interest },
     "content": {
       "image_layers": [